My keyboard building history

 Arduino has taught me to search for components, to use datasheets, pinouts, and I had to solder for the first time.

-Because of the shipping costs your location pretty much defines the shops of your choice.
-I went for cheap components and ordered almost everything from kbdfans, kprepublic and other sellers from aliexpress with free shipping.
+Because of the shipping costs my location pretty much defined the shops I could order stuff.
+I went for cheap components and ordered almost everything from kbdfans, kprepublic and other noname sellers on Aliexpress with free shipping'.

 I was quite sure what I wanted but still started with an easy build.
 I didn't want to spend a lot of money on a hobby I'm not sure I'll like.
 So my first project was a $5 cardboard macropad (2018-11).

-It's an ideal project to learn and test everything from soldering to programming before building a proper keyboard.
+Macropads like this are the ideal projects to learn and test everything from soldering to programming before building a proper keyboard.

 Another good technique was cardboard prototyping.
 With free materials (shoe boxes) laying around I tested layouts and even created working keyboards.

 At the beginning I used KLE and the plate builder.
-However, these are not ideal for splits.
+However, these are not ideal for split keyboards.
 Thus, after I knew the proper dimensions (e.g. cutout size) I continued designing my plates in Inkscape.

 Thanks to my cardboard prototypes I was pretty sure even a few millimeters count when it comes to staggering.
-That's why I didn't buy an Iris kit but went straight with designing and building my own layout.
+That's why I didn't buy an Iris kit (popular split in that era) but went straight with designing and building my own custom keyboard.

-After building the macropad I designed and built my ultimate keyboard and was typing on it by Christmas of that year.
+After building the macropad I designed and built my ultimate keyboard, the Cardboard tormentor.
+I was typing on it by Christmas of that year.

 Even if this was a really cheap prototype ($40) with cardboard plate, it turned out to be surprisingly usable and I typed on it at home for almost a year.
 I have to say, typing on your own creation is a great feeling.